zhfe99/sal/README.md

 Instructions
 ============

-The package of `sal.zip` contains the following files and folders:
+The package contains the following files and folders:
 - `./data`: This folder contains a video sequence as example.
 - `./core`: This folder contains the main implementation of the space-time saliency algorithm.
 - `./src`: This folder contains a wrapper of the space-time saliency for any video input.